Baking a batch of whole wheat rolls that’s both SOFT and FLAVORFUL feels like winning the lottery. Or, at the very least, winning dinner time.

 - Cover any leftover rolls and store at room temperature for a few days or in the refrigerator for up to 1 week.
 You can also freeze for up to 3 months, then thaw on the counter or overnight in the refrigerator.

-Make ahead tip: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
+- Make Ahead Instructions: After dough has risen two hours in step 3, punch down the dough inside the mixing bowl and cover the bowl tightly with plastic wrap.
 Refrigerate overnight or for up to 2 days, then remove from the refrigerator and continue with step 4.
 Or freeze for up to 2 months, then allow to thaw overnight in the refrigerator and continue with step 4.